cmontemuino/tech-knowledge-base/blog-posts/governing-gpu-and-cpu-workloads-at-scale/README.md

 ### Kubernetes Version Requirements

-Understanding the compatibility matrix is crucial for planning your data platform governance strategy:
+Understanding the compatibility matrix is essential for planning your data platform governance strategy:

 - **Kubernetes 1.30+** is the recommended minimum for production ValidatingPolicy deployments [^4][^6][^8]
 - **Kubernetes 1.32+** is required for NUMA-aware Memory Manager features when using Volcano